music-computing/amads/docs/index.rst

 ~~~~~

 A good place to start is to study some examples (see the navigation
 sidebar).
-You will certainly want to read music data: See Section :ref:`io-section` below.
-Then, you can browse or search the list of algorithms below
+You will certainly want your programs to read music data:
-to see what is available in AMADS.
+See Section :ref:`io-section` below.
+To learn about AMADS analysis
+functions, browse or search the list of algorithms below.

 Developers